swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

 This way, only the current task which has bound this task local value to itself can access the house key.
 This key remains available throughout the entire `withValue`'s scope.
-However none of its child tasks, spawned either by async let, or task groups will inherit the `house`:
+However none of its child tasks, spawned either by `async let`, or task groups will inherit the `house`:

 ```swift
 House.$key.withValue(House(...)) {